Donald Pierce: O*N*E Conscription

+A.I.
+Uprising

 During the Iron Man 2020 event, Albert was directed by Tyger Tiger to Reavers Universal Robotics (Pierce's company) in Madripoor and is confronted by Bonebreaker and the Reavers.
 Pierce arrives to prevent the lobby from being wrecked.
-Taking Albert on a tour, Pierce states that he has been upgrading his operations with the help of a 3D Printer.
-When Pierce stated that Elsie-Dee is not here and that previously appearing asking to have the self-destruct mechanism disarmed, Albert retaliates while claiming that Pierce doesn't own the two androids.
+Taking Albert on tour, Pierce states that he has been upgrading his operations with the help of a 3D Printer.
+When Pierce states that Elsie-Dee is not here and previously appeared asking to disarm the self-destruct mechanism, Albert retaliates while claiming that Pierce does not own the two androids.
 After Albert subdues the Reavers, Pierce states having sold Elsie-Dee's head to yakuza boss Kimura, the arms to the Jade Dragon Triad, and the legs to the Vladivostok Mafia.
-After Albert heads out, Bonebreaker reports that some toxic fumes escaped from the air lock and advises to put a respirator on as Pierce plans to put a suffering chip in Albert's head.
+After Albert heads out, Bonebreaker reports that some toxic fumes escaped from the airlock and advises to put a respirator on as Pierce plans to put a suffering chip in Albert's head.
 After getting the parts from them, Albert puts Elsie-Dee back together.
-In light of Albert's actions towards them, the Reavers, Kimura, the Jade Dragon Triad, and the Vladivostok Mafia to take action against Albert vowing that Albert will never make it out of Madripoor alive.
+In light of Albert's actions towards them, the Reavers, Kimura, the Jade Dragon Triad, and the Vladivostok Mafia take action against Albert, vowing that the android will never leave Madripoor intact.
 In downtown Madripoor, Pierce and the Reavers are traveling through the vacant streets as they state that Albert and Elsie-Dee will have to travel through the Vladivostok Mafia's turf before they can engage them.
-Arriving at Madripoor Airport, the Reavers cover all the entrances there to make sure Albert and Elsie-Dee do not leave Madripoor.
-The Reavers bring a high velocity railgun in.
+Arriving at Madripoor Airport, the Reavers cover all the entrances to ensure Albert and Elsie-Dee do not leave Madripoor.
+The Reavers bring a high-velocity railgun in.
 During Albert and Elsie-Dee's fight with Kimura's men, Kimura stops the attack and informs Albert and Elsie-Dee about the ambush.
-As Kimura's limousine fools the Reavers into thinking that Albert and Elsie-Dee hijacked it and fire the railgun on it, Kimura smuggles Albert and Elsie-Dee out of Madripoor in a box claiming that it is filled with slot machine parts bound for Macao.
-The Reavers check the limousine wreckage and find that Albert and Elsie-Dee are not there.
+As Kimura's limousine fools the Reavers into thinking that Albert and Elsie-Dee hijacked it and fired the railgun on it, Kimura smuggles Albert and Elsie-Dee out of Madripoor in a box claiming that it is filled with slot machine parts bound for Macao.
+The Reavers checked the limousine wreckage and found that Albert and Elsie-Dee were not there.